Re-thinking M&E design - why fixings should be a strategic choice

 In short, what seems like a minor omission can have major implications for project success.

-The advantages of specifying fixings
+The advantages of early M&E design

 • Consistency & quality control: Clear specifications ensure that all parties use approved products, reducing variability and risk.